juristr/juristr.github.com/_posts/2014-12-29-kudos-for-your-site.md

 tags: ["JavaScript", "blogging"]
 ---

-I don't quite remember, guess it was about more than a year ago when I came across a Svtle-hosted blog where I noticed a small little circle, bouncing when you hover it and showing a number followed by "Kudos".
+I don't quite remember, guess it was about more than a year ago when I came across a Svbtle-hosted blog where I noticed a small little circle, bouncing when you hover it and showing a number followed by "Kudos".
 What are Kudos?
 Read ahead and see how I created my own version using Firebase as the backend storage.

 > **Note**, if you're here because you simply want to use the Kudos script on your own site, jump to the section about "Code and Usage".
 Otherwise read ahead.